MED 8750 Physician Competencies IV Class of 2024

 1. Leadership in Medicine (LIM): 2 independent online modules (4 hours).
 Module topics are (1) Human Resource Management and (2) Case Studies in Management and Leadership.

 2. Research Project: 20 hours (4 hours of module and 16 hours of independent time).
 The focus of the Research Curriculum for Phase 4 is on knowledge translation.
 Learners are required to complete the 4-hour online module on Writing for Publication/Knowledge Translation.
 Based on the research project which learners have carried out in Phases 1-3, learners will demonstrate that they have completed some form of knowledge translation (i.e. manuscript for publication, conference presentation, presentation to journal club, critical appraisal exercise etc.).
-In addition, they will make a poster or oral presentation at the Research Day held during the Clinical Skills IV course in late March- early April 2024.
+In addition, they will make a poster or oral presentation at the Research Day held during the Clinical Skills IV course on March 15, 2024.

 3. Professionalism in Practice Module: Completion of the online module.